corda/corda-docs-portal/content/en/platform/corda/4.7/enterprise/cordapps/api-flows.md

 A `HospitalizeFlowException` can be defined in various ways:

 {{< note >}}
-If a `HospitalizeFlowException` is wrapping or extending an exception already being handled by the node-flow-hospital, the outcome of a flow may change.
+If a `HospitalizeFlowException` is wrapping or extending an exception already being handled by the node flow hospital, the outcome of a flow may change.
 For example, the flow could instantly retry or terminate if a critical error occurred.

 {{< /note >}}